AkimoA/RedPill-2025/README.md

-# RedPill2025

 This is Red Pill, a 3D OpenGL "Matrix" screensaver for Mac OS X.
 * Copyright © 2002-2012 mathew <meta@pobox.com>.
 * Copyright © 2016 - px3 <rr@rdsroot.net>.
 * Copyright © 2020 - Jason Short
-* Copyright @ 2025 - AkimoA

-Yes, this is a fork of a fork with a spoon :)
+Yes, this is a fork of a fork.  :)
-I updated to use current XCode and Mac OS formats (macOS 15 and XCode 16.4).

-Mostly I wanted this to run on my current machine which is an M2 which suffered from the legacyScreensaver NoExitBug where the process would run indefinte and cloaks up CPU/Memory.
+I updated to use current XCode and Mac OS formats (OS 10.15 and XCode 11.4).
+Mostly I wanted this to run on my current machine, which the original fork could not.

+I am trying to decide if I could / should rewrite this using Metal.
+I have never had a reason to use Metal before, and this could be a fun little project.
+Please let me know if you would like to see this updated.

+Latest builds and downloads can be found at: https://github.com/jasonshortphd/RedPill2/

 Red Pill is free software; you can redistribute it and/or modify